 Sous-vide, translated from the French, means "under vacuum," but the method of cooking proteins in low, controlled temperatures is how sous-vide is defined in practice.
 The low temperature of the water cooks the food slowly and more evenly than conventional cooking methods, such as roasting, and yields succulent and tender meats that then can be quickly browned by searing or grilling to achieve the generally desired exterior crust.

 Because the sous-vide method is so precise, the risk of over-cooking meats, poultry and seafood is minimal.
-Another benefit of sous-vide cooking is that shrinkage of the protein does not occur.
-For example, a steak cooked in a skillet to the proper internal temperature for medium rare (125 F to 128 F) results in dry exterior meat and a nearly 40-percent decrease in weight.
+Another benefit of sous-vide cooking is that the shrinkage of the protein does not occur.
+For example, a steak cooked in a skillet to the proper internal temperature for medium-rare (125 F to 128 F) results in dry exterior meat and a nearly 40-percent decrease in weight.
 A steak cooked by the sous-vide method, however, retains its internal juiciness and doesn't shrink in weight.

 All meats are composed of muscle fibers, fat cells, collagen, and connective tissue, which break down when cooked for particular periods of time.
 A steak has less collagen and connective tissue than a beef chuck roast, for example, and requires less time to cook.
 The chuck roast has layers of fat between the muscle, collagen, and connective tissue, and so requires several hours to achieve desired tenderness.